Welcome to EV101: Electric Vehicle Charging Basics

 Adapters are devices that enables charging with one standard to another.
 Although there are several standards existing in the industry, there are few adapters in the market.
 The use of adapters is not recommended because adaptors add an additional part in the electric connection between EV and Electric Vehicle Supply Equipment (EVSE), which increases the probability of faults and affects the functional safety.

-There are two adapter types that are tested and validated.
-One Is the Level 2 AC adapter that can be used for L2 J1772 to Tesla, and the other Is CHAdeMO to Tesla adapter.
+There are three adapter types that are tested and validated.
+One is the Level 2 AC adapter that can be used for L2 J1772.
+The second is the CCS1 to Tesla adapter.
+The third is the CHAdeMO to Tesla adapter.
 Any Tesla adapters not made by Tesla are not approved for use by EVgo and can cause damage to the EVSE or vehicle.

 A common mistake is to mis-apply the Tesla AC adapter to the DC charging connector.
 When it is forced into a DC CCS1 plug it won't enable the charge to Tesla, and causes damage to the DC connector.

 How Long Does It Take to Charge Your Electric Vehicle?

 Most non-electric vehicle drivers think charging takes forever.
 However, electricity is everywhere, and some drivers will do the bulk of their charging at home or at work, where their car is able to "fill up" while sitting all day or all night.
 Also, most non-EV drivers are not aware of DC fast charging — where drivers can now typically charge in 15-45 minutes.
 And when you find an EVgo charger that aligns with your grocery shopping or trip to the park, it only takes a minute or two for you to plug in and tap on the app to start your session, and then the car and the charger do the work while you go run your errand for those 15-45 minutes!

 AC Level 1